 The second reason has to do with the transmission, and it is here that I will be able to answer your other question as well.
 In the interest of saving some typing, I am going to copy-paste a response that I wrote for another customer that was asking some questions about transmission learning:

 The Ford TorqueShift transmission is controlled by what we call “adaptive” electronics.
-This means that the transmission is constantly adjusting to operate ideally under changing conditions.
+This means that the transmission is constantly adjusting to operating ideally under changing conditions.
 When dramatic changes occur, such as the sudden availability of more power, the transmission may not perform optimally until it “learns” that more power is present.
 Symptoms of this may be delayed or harsh shifts.
 These symptoms should not last long because as the conditions continue, the transmission electronics will adapt, and the shift characteristics will improve.

 For the average user (someone who is not overly aggressive with accelerator pedal application), it is not really necessary to be concerned with the learning sequence.
-Along the same lines, it is not recommended that a user progress from a low level to a high level or from a high level to a low level followed by aggressive accelerator pedal application without going through a learning sequence because this will cause the transmission learning to lag, and thus will increase the potential for transmission damage.
+Along the same lines, it is not recommended that user progress from a low level to a high level or from a high level to a low level followed by aggressive accelerator pedal application without going through a learning sequence because this will cause the transmission learning to lag, and thus will increase the potential for transmission damage.
 The real key to dealing with the transmission adaptive learning is consistency.
 Avoid dramatic changes in driving style.
 For instance, if you are generally a conservative driver (applying the accelerator pedal gradually, etc), and one day you decide to drag race the truck at the local track, if you do not go through the steps described in the Owner’s Manual, it is likely that you will get an awkward shift pattern.
 If you continued with multiple runs, the shift pattern would gradually improve as the transmission adapts.

 The adaptive learning of the transmission would be affected by adding weight (towing) in a similar way as if more power were added.
 The recommendation of Level 3 helps to avoid dramatic changes that could result in awkward shifting.